-At an average of $1,164 per year, Travelers's full coverage auto insurance is the cheapest coverage for leased cars among the companies MoneyGeek surveyed.
-Full coverage insurance is best for leased cars since most lessors require liability, comprehensive and collision coverages.
+At an average of $1,164 per year, Travelers' full coverage auto insurance is the cheapest for leased cars among the companies MoneyGeek surveyed.
+Full coverage insurance is best for leased cars since most lessors require liability, comprehensive and collision coverage.

 Cheapest Car Insurance for Leased Cars

 Travelers offers the cheapest insurance for leased cars for most drivers at $1,164/year.
-Lessors may require higher liability limits and full coverage policies.
+Leasing companies may require higher liability limits and full coverage policies.

 Find out if you're overpaying for car insurance below.